 refers to the fact that, if you live in one of these states, your own auto

-insurance coverage provides protection to you no matter who is at fault
+insurance coverage protects you regardless of who is at fault in an accident.

-No-fault laws were established to help ensure timely attention to medical
+No-fault laws were established to help ensure timely reimbursement of medical

 costs for all parties involved in an accident, and to reduce the incidence

 of lawsuits related to auto accidents.
-The laws in New Jersey and Pennsylvania
+According to New Jersey and Pennsylvania

-are such that the coverages you purchase for personal injury protection, medical payments, and
+law, the coverages for personal injury protection, medical payments, and

 loss of income (described in the previous section) will provide benefits

-to you and your passengers in the event of an accident,
+to you and your passengers in the event of an accident, regardless of who

-In both New Jersey and Pennsylvania (and many other states that have no-fault
+In both New Jersey and Pennsylvania (and other states that have no-fault

-laws), the guarantee that benefits will be paid regardless of who was at
+laws), the guarantee that benefits will be paid regardless of fault is

-fault is

-accompanied by a requirement that you give up some portion of your rights
+accompanied by a requirement to relinquish some portion of your rights

 to sue the other party.
 So when you purchase an auto insurance policy in

-New Jersey or Pennsylvania, you will have to choose between buying
+New Jersey or Pennsylvania, you will have to choose between buying full-tort

-Since Delaware is what is known as an add-on no-fault state, no-fault
+Delaware is what is known as an add-on no-fault state, where no-fault

 coverage is added on to traditional tort coverage.
 In other words, if you

-are injured in an auto accident, your rights to sue the other party (or
+are injured in an auto accident, your rights to sue the other party (and

 With full-tort coverage in New Jersey and Pennsylvania, you retain your